afonsomatos/haskell/Readme.md

 This repo includes books, exercises, experiments and projects that I did/am doing while learning Haskell.
-I have also put together a list of resources that I considered having a positive influence on my journey.
-I hope this helps anyone who is striking to learn Haskell.
+I have also put together a list of resources that have had a positive influence on my journey.
+I hope this helps anyone who wants to learn Haskell.

 --